datanav/docs/configuration.rst

     }]
   }

-Will produce the transformed entity:
+it will produce the transformed entity:

 ::